+The most recent estimate was carried out in 2015 by the United States Census Bureau and it was estimated that the state’s population had reached 20,271,272.
 The last official census within the United States was carried out in 2010 and the east coast state of Florida recorded a total number of citizens at 18,801,310.

 More increases came throughout the decades but the latest census shows that rises are slowing down.
 In 2000, the population of Florida was 15,982,378 and the increase to 2010 was therefore just 17.6%.

 If growth continues at roughly the same rate, by the time that the next Census is undertaken in 2020, the population will exceed 22 million.
 The population could potentially surpass 26 million in 2030, driven by immigration from both Northern US states and other countries.

 Much of the population increase is due to net migration, not only from overseas but from within the US itself.
 Current claims suggest that around two thirds of residents were born in another state – a statistic that is the second highest in the US.
 Florida also has one of the highest populations of Hispanic residents in the United States.
 It is one of just eight states with a Hispanic population that exceeds one million.
 In fact, Hispanic residents in Florida, California, and Texas account for 55% of the total Hispanic population in the United States.

 Immigrants from Spain, Latin America and Cuba have immigrated to Florida in recent years.
 Because of the large influx of Hispanic immigrants, Spanish is spoken by 20% of Floridians.
 The population of non-Hispanic blacks has also increased in recent years, primarily because of Caribbean immigration and reverse migration from the North.

 Florida also has a high proportion of illegal aliens with figures around 20% of the total state population, the fourth largest in the US.